 H-f opens a file using the home directory as the default location:

 (global-set-key (kbd "H-f") (lambda () (interactive) (ido-find-file-in-dir "~/")))

-autogen line above makes pressing the f key while holding my custom hyper key also switch to Emacs when another application is frontmost.
+autogen line above makes pressing the F key while holding my custom hyper key also switch to Emacs when the frontmost application is not Emacs.

 Use a custom implementation for full screen windows so that there is no animation for switching between Emacs and other applications: